juandarr/juandarr.github.io/projects/project-ai-for-robotics.md

   - Perception
   - Planning
   - Control
 summary: A series of projects where I design and implement core subsystems of an autonomous vehicle.
-These are perception (computer vision, sensor fusion and localization), planning (route planning, prediction, behavior planning, trajectory generation) and control (PID)
+These are perception (computer vision, sensor fusion and localization), planning (route planning, prediction, behavior planning, trajectory generation) and control (PID).
 ---
 ## Computer vision